Comfortably Numb: Reception

-In both its original studio release and all subsequent live versions, Comfortably Numb has since received unanimous acclaim from music critics and many high-profile musicians following the release of its parent album, The Wall, at the end of November 1979, and has gone on to become universally recognized as one of the greatest songs of all time and as one of Pink Floyd’s definitive works, as a band.
+In both its original studio release and all subsequent live versions, "Comfortably Numb" has since received unanimous acclaim from music critics and many high-profile musicians following the release of its parent album, The Wall, at the end of November 1979, and has gone on to become recognized as one of Pink Floyd’s definitive works, as a band.

 David Gilmour’s performance on the track has been consistently lauded as being the crowning achievement of his career as a guitarist.
 Cash Box said that "Gilmour's guitar cries out eloquently."
 Billboard said that "it displays the supergroup's lyrical strengths and passion for colorful, textured melody".
+Billboard critic David Farrell further said that it is a "miniature masterpiece in terms of arrangement, production and performance".
 Record World said that "dreamy vocals float over a sea of thick synthesizer textures and solo guitar waves".
 Author Mike Cormack wrote that the song "is perhaps the apex of rock music as an artform.
 No other song cuts deeper, says so much about the human condition, or hits such moments of beauty and horror" and that Gilmour's second guitar solo "is an utter master at work, leaving space, repeating and building on licks to give a sense of structure, not overplaying, building to a shrieking climax, and then fading out while leaving the listener wanting more".
-Alaa Abd El-Fattah said "there was a moment of almost Sufi, exultation, when he heard 'Comfortably Numb'...that amazing, great solo ringing in my ears while the blood came back to my limbs."

 In 2011, the song was ranked fifth in the BBC Radio 4's listeners' Desert Island Discs choices.
-Gilmour's solo was rated the fourth best guitar solo of all time by Guitar World, in a reader poll.
+In a poll of readers of Guitar World, Gilmour's solo was rated the fourth-best guitar solo of all time.
 In August 2006, it was voted the greatest guitar solo of all time in a poll by listeners of the radio station Planet Rock.
 Gilmour's guitar tone in the song was named best guitar sound by Guitarist in November 2010.
 The two guitar solos were ranked as the greatest guitar solos of all time by Planet Rock listeners.
 In 2017, Billboard and Paste both ranked the song number four on their lists of the greatest Pink Floyd songs.